 Can the Victim of a Domestic Violence Case Drop Assault Charges?

-The assumed victim of domestic violence may want to be their own advocate and assert their own wishes on what happens with the case, but they do not have the power to drop the charges.
+The alleged victim of domestic violence may want to be their own advocate and assert their own wishes on what happens with the case, but they do not have the power to drop the charges.
 It’s not like a civil case where the petitioner can drop the case.

 Once it is found that a criminal act occurred, it’s up to the state to seek justice in the matter.